Hertha E. Flack: Personal life

 Hertha Eisenmenger married naval officer James Monroe Flack in 1941; the best man at their wedding was Boston Red Sox pitcher Dave Ferriss.
 After World War II, they lived in Massachusetts and North Carolina.
 They had two sons and two daughters.
-She was widowed when James M. Flack died in 1989, while the couple were traveling in the Soviet Union.
+She was widowed when James M. Flack died in 1989, while the couple was traveling in the Soviet Union.
 She remarried in 1993, to retired dentist Wray Stockton Monroe, and was widowed again when Monroe died in 2001.
 She died in 2019, aged 102 years, in Tryon, North Carolina.